-In case a vacancy should occur in the Board among the members elected by the General Assembly, the governor may fill it by appointment until the next session of the General Assembly.
-Any vacancy occurring in the office of the member appointed by the Governor shall be filled for the remainder of the unexpired term by appointment in the same manner of original appointment.
-Each member of the board shall draw such per diem and expenses as from time to time may be allowed boards, commissions, and committees.
+In case a vacancy should occur in the Board among the members elected by the General Assembly, the Governor may fill it by appointment until the next session of the General Assembly.
+Any vacancy occurring in the office of the member appointed by the Governor shall be filled for the remainder of the unexpired term by appointment in the same manner of the original appointment.
+Each member of the Board shall draw such per diem and expenses as from time to time may be allowed boards, commissions and committees.

-BOARD A CORPORATION; POWERS
+DUTIES OF THE BOARD; POWERS